-Hypersensitivity to the active substance, erythromycin, any macrolide, ketolide antibiotic, soya lecithin or to any of the excipients listed in section 6.1.
+Azithromycin is contra-indicated in patients with a known hypersensitivity to Azithromycin, erythromycin, any macrolide or ketolide antibiotic, or to any of the excipients which are used in formulated product.

 4.4 Special warnings and precautions for use

 Hypersensitivity

 As with erythromycin and other macrolides, rare serious allergic reactions including angioneurotic oedema and anaphylaxis (rarely fatal), dermatologic reactions including acute generalised exanthematous pustulosis (AGEP), Stevens Johnson syndrome (SJS), toxic epidermal necrolysis (TEN) (rarely fatal) and drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported.
 Some of these reactions with azithromycin have resulted in recurrent symptoms and required a longer period of observation and treatment.